65536william/docspring-documentation/docs/api/create-folder/index.md

 - `folder` _(object, required)_: Object can have the following properties:
   - `name` _(string, required)_: The folder name.
-  - `parent_folder_id` _(string, optional)_: The id of folder you want this folder to be created under.
-Omit this parameter to move to root folder
+  - `parent_folder_id` _(string, optional)_: The id of folder you want this folder to be created within.
+Omit this parameter to move to root folder.

 ## Example Response